 There are, of course, situations where you might consider sharing a toothbrush with someone you’re not regularly smooching.
 If you crashed at a buddy’s place the night before and want to clean the taste of beer and pizza out of your mouth, should you consider using their toothbrush?
 “The chances of getting something are extremely rare, but I would wait till you get home and use your own toothbrush,” says Ryder.
 Alternatively, he recommends borrowing a clean washcloth, wrapping it round your finger, wetting it and cleaning your teeth with that.
 You can also run a toothpick across your teeth and along your gum line, or just use mouthwash.

-Just remember, there are more things than the other person’s mouth germs to worry about when using their toothbrush: Toilet flush blast radius is a very real thing.
+Also, just remember, there are more things than the other person’s mouth germs to worry about when using their toothbrush: Toilet flush blast radius is a very real thing.